Sandi Simcha DuBowski: A Jihad for Love (2007)

 As producer, DuBowski said that he wanted to screen the film in "every Muslim nation, even if it's underground."

+Sabbath Queen (2024)

+Sandi DuBowski directed and produced the feature documentary Sabbath Queen, filmed over 21 years.
+It follows Rabbi Amichai Lau-Lavie, the heir to 38 generations of Orthodox rabbis, as he navigates the tension between tradition and personal identity.
+Lau-Lavie, rejecting conventional expectations, becomes a drag performer, a queer parent, and the founder of Lab/Shul, a progressive, experimental Jewish congregation.

+The film explores his efforts to redefine Jewish practice, challenge religious authority, and advocate for gender inclusivity, interfaith relationships, and political activism, including calls for peace in Israel/Palestine.
+Sabbath Queen examines shifting concepts of faith and community in contemporary Judaism.
+The project has been supported by the Sundance Institute.

 Awards and recognition

 DuBowski was named one of The Jewish Daily Forwards "Forward 50", which is given to the 50 Jews who have "been at the center of the year's events, demonstrating leadership, offering new ideas and representing a distinct Jewish presence in American life."
 He is also a recipient of the Rockefeller Foundation's Film/Video/Multimedia Fellowship and the Creative Capital Moving Image Award.

 Along with Rabbi Steven Greenberg, DuBowski was awarded seed funding by Steven Spielberg's Righteous Persons Foundation in order to launch an Orthodox community education project for Trembling Before G-d in the U.S., Israel and the U.K.